cp2004/Octoprint-Upgrade-To-Py3/README.md

 Only compatible with OctoPi 0.17 and up since it (and OctoPrint Py3) requires Python 3.6+

 ## Blog post
-I wrote a blog post about this on the OctoPrint blog: [Upgrade Your OctoPrint Install to Python 3!](https://octoprint.org/blog/2020/09/10/upgrade-to-py3/)
+**For a full explanation of why this script is here, please make sure to read the blog post** I wrote about this on the OctoPrint blog: [Upgrade Your OctoPrint Install to Python 3!](https://octoprint.org/blog/2020/09/10/upgrade-to-py3/)

 ---
 ## Usage